P2P: Tuning Pre-trained Image Models for Point Cloud Analysis with Point-to-Pixel Prompting: Approach

 \subsubsection{Geometry-Aware Coloring}

 Despite that 3D point cloud contains richer geometric knowledge than 2D images, colorful pictures embrace more texture and color information than colorless point clouds, which is also decisive in visual comprehension.
 The frozen image model pre-trained on abundant images learns to perceive the visual world not only based on object shape and outlines, but also heavily relied on discriminative colors and textures.
 Therefore, the image feature map $\hat{F}$ that contains only geometric knowledge and lacks color information is not most suitable for the pre-trained image model to understand and process.
 In order to better leverage pre-trained 2D knowledge of the frozen image model, we propose to predict colors for each pixel, explicitly encouraging the network to migrate color knowledge in the pre-trained image model to $\hat{F}$ via the end-to-end optimization.
 Since the input $\hat{F}$ contains rich geometry information that will heavily affect the coloring process, the resulting images are expected to display different colors on different geometry parts, which has been verified in Figure~\ref{fig:example2}.
-Therefore, we referred to our dyeing process as geometry-aware coloring.

 More specifically, we design a lightweight 2D neural network $g_\Phi$ to predict RGB colors $\mathrm{C}=\{c_{h,w}\}\in \mathbb{R}^{H\times W\times 3}$ for each pixel $(h,w)$: $c_{h,w}=g_\Phi(\hat{f}_{h,w})$.
 We implement several $3\times 3$ convolutions in $g_\Phi$ for image smoothing, as the initial projected image feature $\hat{F}$ are relatively discontinuous due to the sparsity of the original point cloud.
 Therefore, the smoothing operation is critical in producing more realistic images that the pre-trained image model can recognize.
 The resulting colorful images are then prepared for further image-level feature extraction through the pre-trained image model.